 In Episode 18 I believe, we discussed the distributed idea suppression complex.
 Again, we got tremendous traction from all of our listeners, an incredible base at this point, but strangely within the institutional world, there was no interest whatsoever, except potentially just to sort of deride it, even though what we’re talking about is exactly the same problem that Koestler had.

 Additionally, we released Geometric Unity in lecture form, and we have not really heard—despite the fact that I believe that the major ideas are set out in that lecture and the additional material that we put up—almost any substantive response.

-We’ve talked about the problem that the National Academy of Sciences, National Science Foundation faked a labor shortage during the 1980s under the leadership of Ronald Reagan, passing to Erich Bloch, as head of the NSF, and passing to Peter House as head of the Policy Research and Analysis Division.
-We’ve heard nothing on this front, even though we claim that there was a study done in 1986, that clearly showed that we were going to fake a science and engineering shortage that could have been cured by the market, which is what happens in the market economy.
+We’ve talked about the problem that the National Academy of Sciences, the National Science Foundation faked a labor shortage during the 1980s under the leadership of Ronald Reagan, passing to Erich Bloch as head of the NSF, and passing to Peter House as head of the Policy Research and Analysis Division.
+We’ve heard nothing on this front, even though we claim that there was a study done in 1986 that clearly showed that we were going to fake a science and engineering shortage that could have been cured by the market, which is what happens in a market economy.